Evaluating Feature Attribution Methods in the Image Domain: Attribution Metrics

 \subsection{Impact Coverage}

-The final metric we consider is Impact Coverage \citep{QiuLin}.
-This metric works by applying an adversarial patch to the image, and computing feature attributions on the adversarially attacked image.
+Impact Coverage \citep{QiuLin} works by applying an adversarial patch to the image, and computing feature attributions on the adversarially attacked image.
 If the adversarial attack was successful, we would expect a large proportion of the attribution to be inside of the adversarial patch, as the patch caused the model to change its output.

 We quantify this by computing the intersection-over-union (IOU) between the $k$ most important pixels according to the attribution map $E(m,\mathbf{x},c)$ (denoted here as the set $T$), where $k$ is the number of pixels covered by the patch, and the patch $P$ itself.
 A score of 1 would indicate that the most important pixels perfectly cover the adversarial patch.